-This market exhibits a moderate level of concentration, with the top two players, Quest Diagnostics Inc. and Laboratory Corporation of America Holdings (commonly known as LabCorp), controlling a significant share of the market.
+This market exhibits a moderate level of concentration, with the top four suppliers accounting between 30.0% to 50.0% of the total market share.
 The rest of the medical laboratory services market remains highly fragmented and competitive.
 In fact, there are about 3,400 companies offering medical laboratory services in the United...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How can I gain leverage during negotiations?

 Do you outsource packaging and transportation services?
 If so, do you get discounted rates for their services?

 How have the rising costs of fuel, chemicals and other expenses affected your pricing?

 How many of your costs are worked into fixed prices, and how many are added on as surcharges?

 Will any third-party companies be hired to work on cases?
 Under what circumstances?

 Do you source materials with high exposure to market disruptions resulting from the coronavirus?
 How are you coping with these disruptions?